 How to choose the books for your book advent

-If you are doing this for the first time you may find that it is expensive to by 24 new books, in which case mix in a few non christmas books that you already have that you know your child will love to read.
-The idea is to encourage more reading as a family, not create an added expanse at an already expensive time of year, plus you can always add extra books each year.
+If you are doing this for the first time you may find that it is expensive to by 24 new books, in which case mix in a few non Christmas books that you already have that you know your child will love to read.
+The idea is to encourage more reading as a family, not create an added expense at an already expensive time of year.
+Remember you can always add extra books each year.

-In order to keep the cost down I have ordered books that come in a series for a lower price for example
+In order to keep the cost down I always try and order books that come in a series.

-I also found this set of North Police elf detectives books on amazon which are a little bit older that I am hoping the boys will enjoy
+I also found this set of North Police elf detectives books on amazon which are a little bit older that both boys enjoyed last year.

 All aboard – A book that grows with the story until it is the length of your sofa!

-These more unusual tales will provide a good mix of books so that the book advent doesn’t feel repetitive and the children look forward to discovering their book of the day, I cant wait till the tiddler unravels All aboard this year as it is definitely longer than him!.
+These more unusual tales will provide a good mix of books so that the book advent doesn’t feel repetitive and the children look forward to discovering their book of the day.

-Last year we encouraged our eldest to read a couple of the books to us for his reading journal instead of us reading them to him and this also worked well as it gave him a break from his school book and made him feel grown up reading to his little brother so hopefully we will be able to get him to do this again this year.
+Last year we encouraged our eldest to read a couple of the books to us for his reading journal instead of us reading them to him and this also worked well as it gave him a break from his school book and made him feel grown up reading to his little brother so hopefully we will be able to get both the boys to do this to Layla this year.

 If you do choose to do a book advent this year I would love to hear how you got on with it or if you find any great books deals to include do let me know.